-Einstein, like Newton, believed that a photon particle traveled a fixed path from its start point to hit a screen at a point.
-So when quantum theory declared that where the photon hit the screen was random and the data supported this, physical realism had two options: either quantum theory was incomplete as “God does not play dice with the universe” or there was a hidden physical cause:
+Einstein, like Newton, believed that a photon particle traveled a fixed path from its start to hit a screen at a point, so when quantum theory declared that where the photon hit the screen was random, and the data agreed, he had two options: either quantum theory was incomplete or there were hidden physical causes:

 “This is the fundamental problem: either quantum mechanics is incomplete and needs to be completed by a theory of hidden quantities, or it is complete and then the collapse of the wave function must be made physically plausible.
 This dilemma has not been solved until today, but on the contrary has become more and more critical.”
 (Audretsch, 2004) p73